ENV859/LearningFolium/README.md

 I've downloaded all the Folium example notebooks into the `examples.zip` file included in this workspace.
 Unzip this folder and then fire up Jupyter notebooks.
 We'll tinker with these examples, making changes and seeing how they manifest themselves in the resulting maps produced!
 (If you totally mess up a notebook, you can always pull the original out from the `example.zip` file...)

-**Alternatively**, I prefer to copy these snippets over to a Python script rather than working in a Jupyter notebook as notebooks with large embedded maps tend to get confusing.
-Either way, the journey to learning is roughly the same.

-<u>Below are the concepts you should become familiar with after running through these snippets:</u><br>As you run these, try to gain understanding of the various Folium objects (e.g. the `map` object) are created and manipulated.
+<u>Below are some concepts to become familiar with after running through some sectionsin the QuickStart.ipynb:</u><br>As you run these, try to gain understanding of the various Folium objects (e.g. the `map` object) are created and manipulated.

-### Quickstart - Getting Started
+### Getting Started - the Map object

 http://python-visualization.github.io/folium/docs-master/quickstart.html